mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 outlier.maxNormalizedResidual
 ```

-The bad data processing function automatically removes the detected outlier.
+The bad data analysis function automatically removes the detected outlier.
 Before repeating the AC state estimation, using a warm start is not advisable, as the previous state was obtained in the presence of bad data.
 Instead, it is useful to reset the initial point, for example, by using the values defined within the power system data:
 ```@example acStateEstimation
 setInitialPoint!(system, analysis)
 stateEstimation!(system, analysis; power = true)